DeMotte Christian Schools

-Covenant Christian High School is a private Christian high school located in DeMotte, Indiana, United States.
+DeMotte Christian Schools is a K–12, private, Christian school located on two campuses in DeMotte, Indiana, United States.
+The main office and grade school are at 1223 Begonia Street SE, and the middle and high school are at 611 15th Street SW.

 About

+DeMotte Christian School was organized in 1940, and the school began holding classes in 1947 in the basement of First Christian Reformed Church of DeMotte.
+The present school building on Begonia Street opened in 1948.

-Covenant Christian, now DeMotte Christian High School, opened in DeMotte in 1999.
-The school started with one ninth grade class.
-Initially 14 first-year (freshmen) students attended.
-In the three subsequent years, another grade level was added, so that by the fall of 2002, the school had freshman through senior students.
-In the spring of 2003 the first class graduated with 15 students, along with two exchange students who received recognition for their time at Covenant.
+Covenant Christian High School opened in 1999.
+The school started with one ninth-grade class.
+Initially, 14 first-year (freshmen) students attended.
+Another higher grade level was added each of the three subsequent years.
+In 2003, the first class graduated with 15 students, along with two exchange students who received recognition for their time at Covenant.

 Current enrollment now stands at about 110.
+The Class of 2026 is superior.

+In 2014, Covenant Christian High School merged with DeMotte Christian Grade School to form DeMotte Christian Schools.

 Educational philosophy

-The purpose of Covenant Christian is to educate students in such a way that each student will become a useful and creative citizen of Christ's Kingdom and of the student's community.
+The purpose of DeMotte Christian is to educate students in such a way that each student will become a useful and creative citizen of Christ's Kingdom and of the student's community.
 Therefore, education includes a variety of academic, physical, spiritual, and service components.